 BACKGROUND: Robert H. Niehaus graduated from Princeton's Woodrow Wilson School of Public and International Affairs in 1977, and from Harvard Business School in 1982.
 He spent 17 years at Morgan Stanley & Co., where he was a managing director in the merchant banking department from 1990 to 1999.
 Niehaus joined Greenhill & Co. in 2000 as a managing director to form Greenhill Capital Partners.
 Niehaus founded GCP Capital in 2009 and currently serves as chairman of GCP Capital and Greenhill Capital Partners.

-GLOBAL DEVELOPMENT: Niehaus once chaired the board of Acumen, a "nonprofit global venture fund that uses entrepreneurial approaches to solve the problems of poverty."
-Regions in Latin America, West and East Africa, and Pakistan have been supported by Acumen.
-The foundation's grantmaking has steadily supported Acumen.
-Grantmaking in this area has also included support of Touch Foundation, a "secular, non-profit organization committed to improving the health of the Tanzanian population by strengthening the health system across the different levels of care."
-Sums have also gone to Asia Society, where Niehaus is a trustee.
+GLOBAL DEVELOPMENT: Niehaus once chaired the board of Acumen, a "nonprofit global venture fund that uses entrepreneurial approaches to solve the problems of poverty” in regions of Latin America, West and East Africa, and Pakistan.
+Grantmaking in this area has also included support of Touch Foundation, a "secular, non-profit organization committed to improving the health of the Tanzanian population by strengthening the health system across the different levels of care," and Asia Society, where Niehaus is a trustee.

 EDUCATION: Niehaus' alma mater, Princeton University, is home to the Niehaus Center for Globalization and Governance at the Woodrow Wilson School of Public and International Affairs.
 Niehaus has also been part of Princeton University Investment Company (‘PRINCO”), which oversees Princeton’s endowment.
 Support has also gone to Harvard Business School.
-Niehaus is also interested in education reform, mainly in New York.
-Money has gone to Student Sponsor Partners, which addresses the "high school dropout crisis in New York City by providing low-income students with a high school education."
-Niehaus is a vice chair of the board of Student Sponsor Partners.
+Niehaus is interested in education reform, mainly in New York.
+He has supported Student Sponsor Partners, which addresses the "high school dropout crisis in New York City by providing low-income students with a high school education,” and is a vice chair of the board.
 Money has also gone to Teach for America, Classroom Inc, and the Cooke Center, which provides educational services to children and young adults with special needs

 HEALTH: The couple has steadily supported Memorial Sloan Kettering Cancer Center, where Kate Niehaus has been a patient advisor and a member of the hospital Ethics and Quality Assessment Committees.
-Interests here are also personal, as Kate had breast cancer and melanoma.
-A $400,000 grant also went to the Cystic Fibrosis Foundation in 2013 and millions went to the outfit last decade.
+Interests here are also personal, as Kate has had breast cancer and melanoma.
+The couple has also sent millions to the Cystic Fibrosis Foundation throughout the last decade.

-LOOKING FORWARD: Niehaus is still very much engaged in business, but there's been a gradual uptick in his giving of late.
-While this is a funder generally focused regionally, Niehaus' work with Acumen and other global development outfits should be watched as well.
+LOOKING FORWARD: Niehaus is still very much engaged in business, but there has been a gradual uptick in his giving lately.
+While this funder is generally regionally focused, Niehaus's work with Acumen and other global development outfits should be watched as well.